 The increasing aggressiveness and pervasiveness of cyber attacks on a global level and new Digital Transformation technology initiatives involving the SEA Group may, by their particularly critical nature, increase the risk of vulnerability of airport information and technology systems.

-SEA pays great attention to the protection of its IT systems and telecommunications infrastructure from unauthorized access and cyber attacks that may cause the temporary suspension or hindering of operational services.
-Periodic vulnerability assessments and penetration testing are performed on systems using the most advanced technologies and methodologies, and a dedicated information security division has been established within the ICT Department.
+SEA pays great attention to the protection of its IT systems and telecommunications infrastructure from unauthorized access and cyber-attacks that may cause the temporary suspension or hindering of operational services.

-Activities are underway for obtaining ISO 27001 certification and a Cyber Risk framework is being defined to monitor all corporate technical and conduct requirements.
+In this regard, particularly worth mentioning are the cyclical vulnerability assessments and penetration testing of systems using the most advanced technologies and methodologies, activities underway for obtaining ISO 27001 certification and the definition of a Cyber Risk framework which monitors all corporate technical and conduct requirements.

 The management of financial risks is carried out by the Parent Company which identifies, evaluates and implements actions to prevent and limit the consequences of the occurrence of the above-stated risk factors.